Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ## Signal information
-> Only the ones relevant to Europe are listed!
-There are others not mentioned here.

-> The minimum dish size heavily depends on the satellites elevation!
+The minimum dish size heavily depends on the satellites elevation!
 You might be able to get it with a smaller dish if the satellite is high up, or need a bigger dish if it's low in the sky

 |Satellite series|Signal type|Frequency|Polarization|Minimum dish size|FEC|Transmits...
 |---|---|---|---|---|---|---|